zstas/zstas.github.io/about.markdown

 ---
 Hello!

-I'm a software engineer with a big networking experience.
-I used to work in ISP many years, so I find exciting to try new open-sourced libraries, dataplanes, etc.
+I'm a software engineer with a passion of networks.
+I worked many years in ISP and then I switched to SDN field.

-You can find there my thoughts about how you can build VNFs.
+I'm interested in:
+* VPP
+* DPDK
+* Writing control and data planes for SDN stacks